-If you didn’t commit a drug felony, you aren’t a special offender.
+If you did not commit a drug felony, you are not a special offender.
 Period.

-Depending on the charge, however, these defenses might include (but are not limited to):
+Depending on your specific case, potential defenses might include (but are not limited to):

 - Any money you made did not form a substantial portion of your income,

 - You had no special skill or expertise in manufacturing or distributing drugs,

 - Your crime was a one-time thing, or

 - You were not within 1,000 feet of a school.